robingranqvist/thesis/README.md

 ## assets

-These are all assets shared between the Webflow & Wordpress site.
+All assets shared between the Webflow & Wordpress site.

-## data
+## graphs

-This folder contains the source- and visualized performance data.
-It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/data/graphs/) (temporarily a bit strange looking, will be changed).
+The visualized performance data.
+It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/graphs/graphs/) (temporarily a bit strange looking, will be changed).

+## Illustrations

+A few illustrations used for the Thesis.

+## lighthouse

+The Google Lighthouse automation- and data parsing scripts.

 ## webflow

-This is the static, downloaded source code for the Webflow site used for performance analysis 1.
+The static, downloaded source code for the Webflow site used for performance analysis 1.
 The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/webflow/source).

 ## wordpress

-This is the static, downloaded source code for the Wordpress site used for performance analysis 1.
+The static, downloaded source code for the Wordpress site used for performance analysis 1.
 The static snapshot can be viewed live through Github Pages by [clicking here](https://robingranqvist.github.io/thesis/wordpress/source).

 ## wp-source

-This is the full source code for the AWS-deployed Wordpress site.
+The full source code for the AWS-deployed Wordpress site.
 It contains the full installation, however, the template specific files can be found in wp-source/wp-content/themes/visualisera.
 Assets uploaded through the CMS can be found in wp-source/wp-content/themes/visualisera/uploads/2022/04.